Table of Contents

 Notes:

-column has most of what
+The VIEW_DEFINITION column has most of what

-you see in the Create Table
+you see in the Create Table field that

-SHOW CREATE VIEW
+SHOW CREATE VIEW produces.
+Skip

-the words before SELECT
+the words before SELECT and

-skip the words WITH CHECK OPTION
+skip the words WITH CHECK OPTION.
+Suppose

 that the original statement was: